blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 ${solution_name} can be run in either of the following modes:

-1. Host mode on a Linux machine or a Linux virtual machine (VM) with Docker.
+1. Host mode on a server or virtual machine (VM) with Docker.
 In this mode, ${solution_name} starts and stops the image inspector services it uses.
 The deployment approach for host mode is referred to below as "utility;" you simply execute a command, and deployment is automatic.
 2. Container mode utilizing either Docker or a container running on an orchestration platform such as Kubernetes, OpenShift, among others.
 In this mode, you start the image inspector services, and ${solution_name} just sends them requests, which complete much faster.
 The deployment approach for container mode is referred to below as "toolkit;" you take components provided by Docker Inspector (one utility, three containerized services) and deploy them yourself.

 Most, but not all, of the following deployment examples use the toolkit approach.